Automobile Buying Revealed

 DURING THE SALE:

-Only AutoAdvisor.com reads your contracts, DoubleChecks the pricing and features to stop Over Charging.
+Only AutoAdvisor.com reads your contracts, DoubleChecks the pricing and details to stop Over Charging.
 Answers your questions Before You Sign, Think: Level Playing Field.

 IF you realize you have been ripped off within a couple of days of purchase; Boycott in front of the dealers driveway and showroom.
 Stay on a public sidewalk.
 This has proven to be effective.
 Stay a whole Saturday.
 Dealer may compromise fast.
 Think: Parachute